 Today is Serendipity Day, aka Serendipity Do Da, aka Do Da Day.

 If you didn’t see the movie Serendipity, then not to be bossy?
 But you really need to go ahead and do that.
-It’s all about fate and destiny and energy and has some amazing New York City scenes.
-Even if you did see it, you probably didn’t pick up on the fact that Jonathan and Sara meet on December 20.
-I’m obsessive about those sorts of details, so I totally did.
-Then I immediately made a note that December 20 will always and forever be known as Serendipity Day.
+It’s all about fate and destiny and positive energy and has some amazing New York City scenes.
+Films like Serendipity take city love to a whole other level.
+But even if you did see it, you probably didn’t pick up on the fact that Jonathan and Sara meet on December 20.
+Being obsessive about those kinds of details, I totally did.
+Then I immediately made an executive decision that December 20 will always and forever be known as Serendipity Day.

 When they meet, Jonathan and Sara are in Bloomingdale’s trying to grab the same pair of gloves.
 You know how sometimes you meet someone and there’s this instant intense connection?
 That’s what happens to them.
 So of course they can’t just go their separate ways.
 They have to go to Serendipity 3 (which is only a few blocks away – love the accuracy) for frozen hot chocolates.
 And then they go ice skating in Central Park.
 It’s one of those magical New York nights, filled with excitement and possibility.